Sparrrgh/sparrrgh.github.io/_posts/2024-03-23-fuzzing-embedded-systems-1.markdown

 #### Testing the UART port

-A UART port can be used to communicate through serial with the integrated circuit and it's used by vendors to debug the device.
+A UART port can be used to communicate through serial with the **integrated circuit** and it's used by vendors to debug the device.
 Usually the pins are not installed on production devices, and only the pads are exposed.
 These pads have sometimes their traces interrupted to stop end users from interacting with it.

-I first tested if the pins were connected and the engraving on the PCB was correct by using a multimeter on each of them.
+I first tested if the pins found were connected and the engraving on the PCB was correct by using a multimeter on each of them.
 There are also other more physical techniques to check if the pads are connected, like shining a bright light oh the backside of the PCB as detailed here[^4].
-I then used a logic analyzer to verify if the port was communicating correctly, and which was the correct baudrate which the interface uses to communicate.
+I then used a *logic analyzer* to verify if the port was communicating correctly, and which was the correct *baudrate* which the interface uses to communicate.
 The logic analyzer shows some logs as output!
-Meaning it does in fact communicate through serial (thankfully, because my soldering skills are **really** limited).
+Meaning it does in fact communicate through serial (thankfully, because my soldering skills are almost non-existant).

 <img src="/assets/img/logic_analyser_UART.png">

 ## Obtaining firmware

-Firmware is typically distributed by vendor in encrypted form, to prevent users from reversing it or modifying the code run on the system.
+Firmware is typically distributed by vendor in **encrypted form**, to prevent users from reversing it or modifying the code run on the system.
 Usually this leads to interacting with hardware to get the software, but there are software-only ways to get it.
 If even only **one** past version of the firmware did not have encryption, we could decrypt the following versions using its code as detailed in this ZDI article[^5].
 This has the added benefit of being able to decrypt different firmwares of the same vendor, by writing just one decryptor.

-Sometimes firmware is distributed in unencrypted form using update systems directly on the device or, for modern embedded systems, through a mobile application.
+Sometimes firmware is distributed in unencrypted form using **update systems** directly on the device or, for modern embedded systems, through a mobile application.
 It might be worth trying to intercept the traffic (especially if you already have a mobile app testing laboratory) and check if it's possible to get an unencrypted firmware update this way.

 In this case I decided, for future debugging purposes, to go with the hardware route and interact with the UART port we discovered previously.
 We can now connect using our favorite serial communication tool, and interact with an exposed (root) shell.

 <img src="/assets/img/shikra_cut.png" style="display: block">

 There are many different tools available to do this (Glasgow, Shikra, Buspirate, JTAGulator, etc.) with different prices ranges according to the number of supported protocols.
-The one shown in the picture is a Shikra.
+The one shown in the picture and used during the research is a Shikra.

 <img src="/assets/img/UART_root_shell.png">

-After connecting the pins as instructed by the Shikra documentation we can see an interactive root shell, we can use this to explore the firmware and dump it to our machine to get information more easily.
+After connecting the pins as instructed by the Shikra documentation we can see an **interactive root shell**, we can use this to explore the firmware and dump it to our machine to get information more easily.
-The commands available are often really limited (as seen in the picture above), uploading a more versatile version of Busybox will lift the limitations and give us the tools to actually analyse and dump the system.
+The commands available are often really limited (as seen in the picture above), uploading a more versatile version of *Busybox* will lift the limitations and give us the tools to actually analyse and dump the system.

 In my specific case I used `wget` on the device and a local *Python* webserver on my machine to download my Busybox on the device (it's important to note that a reboot will delete the file), and then used `dd` to download all of the firmware data.

-Dumping from a live system also has the added benefit of being more precise in how the it's setup at runtime and gives us access to temporary files and logs useful during the analysis.
+Dumping from a **live system** also has the added benefit of being more precise in how the it's setup at runtime and gives us access to temporary files and logs useful during the analysis.

 ## Firmware recon

 Great, now that we have a firmware to analyse, what are we looking for?
-A great place to start is the startup configuration of the system.
+A great place to start is the **startup configuration** of the system.
 `init` is the inizialization process started by the kernel, and its configuration depends of the init system used.
 If **sysvinit** is used, it will load its configuration from `/etc/inittab`.
 If **systemdinit** is used, it will load its configuration from unit files.
 These are searched in the system unit path and user unit path.